gitpan/App-ZofCMS/README.md

 one of the sites, which runs on the server without any SQL, ssh or ability to install any perl modules directly from CPAN, I already felt that something needed to be done.
-The "perl hashref" templates which I used to make all those products displayed with only one L<HTML::Template>
-template proved to be flexible, extendable and maintainable and that's exactly from where ZofCMS template format came.
+The "perl hashref" templates which I used to make all those products displayed with only one [HTML::Template](https://metacpan.org/pod/HTML::Template) template proved to be flexible, extendable and maintainable and that's exactly from where ZofCMS template format came.